How Can You Keep Moisture Out of Your Shed?

 Building Right: Best Practices for a New, Dry Shed

-If you’re still in the planning stage, or thinking about replacing an older outdoor storage building, this is the best time to get ahead of moisture problems.
+If you’re still in the planning stage, or thinking about replacing an older outdoor storage building, one of the best things you can do to keep moisture out of your shed is to get ahead of moisture problems before you even start building.
 A smart setup makes all the difference when it comes to how to keep moisture out of a storage shed long-term.

 Next, think about your shed base.
 Concrete is solid and long-lasting, but it must be paired with proper drainage.
 Wood is easier to work with and keeps the shed off the ground, but it’ll need to be treated to resist rot.
 Gravel is a really great option since it’s DIY friendly and it provides great drainage.
 Plastic grid bases are low-maintenance and provide great drainage, but might not hold up as well for heavier sheds.

 Lastly, consider getting a shed with built-in ventilation.
 Keter’s resin sheds, for example, offer built-in ventilation and come in easy-to-assemble kits.
-So, you can set up a base, the shed, and it’ll ventilate.
+So, you can set up a base for the shed, and it’ll ventilate.

 Getting these basics right up front saves you time, money and hassle down the road, and it’s the easiest way to keep your new storage shed dry from the ground up.